equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 Opening a terminal.
 Navigating through directories.
 Basic actions: executing files, creating and deleting files and directories, copying and moving.

 An operating system is a series of excuses and abstractions that allow us to use text fields to control hardware operations.
-These text fields can be directly entered using a terminal emulator. (the real terminal is likely being used by your operating system to render the graphical environment that you're using and provies all the modern nicities of mouse support, windowed environments and anything that isn't strictly text based).
+These text fields can be directly entered using a terminal emulator. (the real terminal is likely being used by your operating system to render the graphical environment that you're using and provides all the modern niceties of mouse support, windowed environments and anything that isn't strictly text based).

 | Operating System        | Getting to your terminal emulator  |
 | ------------- |-------------:|